 Vegetarian sweet potato nachos that are so good you won’t miss corn chips or meat!
 Perfect for meatless monday or anytime you feel like nachos (which for me is ALL THE TIME).

-I’m currently sitting here laughing at myself now because just when I thought I was happy with my photo I realised I forgot to put on guacamole – SHAME!
+Just when I thought I was happy with my photo I realised I forgot to put on guacamole – SHAME!
 I was too focused on the fact I couldn’t dig into the cheese with my current hiatus on all things dairy and flat out forgot one of the best parts!

 Here’s the good news – regardless of what it looks like it TASTES AMAZING!